oberstal/pfGO/README.md

 #### parameters:

 - *mydf*: data frame with geneIDs in column 1, and interest-category classifications in column 2.
 - *geneID2GO*: a list of named vectors of GO IDs–one vector of GO-terms for each geneID.
 - *pval*: p-value threshold for significance.
 Defaults to 0.05.

 #### outputs:

 run.topGO.meta creates several output-files, including:

 - enrichment results

 - significant genes per significant term

-    -   *note these significant genes per term files have buggy formatting and may require manual editing*
+  - available in “Routput/GO/all.combined.sig.genes.per.sig.terms.tsv”

 - plots of the GO-term hierarchy relevant to the analysis

 - thorough log-files for each gene-category of interest tested against the background of all other genes in the analysis

 - system logs recording all package versions, etc.

-Primary results from run.topGO.meta will be in “Routput/GO/all.combined.GO.results.tab.txt”.
+Primary results from run.topGO.meta will be in “Routput/GO/all.combined.GO.results.tsv”.
 Note that run.topGO.meta will automatically create the Routput directory (and other required output directories nested in ./Routput) in your working directory for you if it does not exist.

 #### more function details

 The **run.topGO.meta** function:

 - defines which genes are “interesting” and which should be defined as background for each category specified in mydf,
 - makes the GOdata object for topGO,
 - tests each category of interest for enriched GO-terms against all the other genes included in mydf (the “gene universe”),
--   and then outputs results to several tables (tab.txt files that can be opened in Excel).
+- and then outputs results to several tables (.tsv files that can be opened in Excel).

 Enrichments are performed by each ontology (molecular function, biological process, cellular compartment; MF, BP, and CC, respectively) sequentially on all groups of interest.
-Results are combined in the final output-table (“Routput/GO/all.combined.GO.results.tab.txt”).
+Results are combined in the final output-table (“Routput/GO/all.combined.GO.results.tsv”).

 TopGO automatically accounts for genes that cannot be mapped to GO terms (or are mapped to terms with \< 3 genes in the analysis) with “feasible